The cohomology of Deligne-Lusztig varieties for the general linear group: Appendix A

 \section{Appendix A}

 In this section we present a different but more vague method for determining the cohomology of DL-varieties attached to elements in the Weyl group.
-Here the approach is the other way round compared to the short version.
+The analogous situation for elements of the monoid $F^+$ can be treated in the same way.
+Here the approach is the other way round compared to the foregoing version.
 Some results presented here might be also treated by using Demazure resolutions and the results of the previous sections.